 The 2013 Agreement and the 2015 Regulation are the two cornerstones of Albania's approach to reducing the overall number of out-of-school children.
 When children start school on time, they are less likely to dropout.
-The 2013 Agreement, however, was only supposed to be implemented until 2017.

 Albania is also in the process to finalise a "Regulation on the Administration of Pre-university Education in the Republic of Albania", which should be adopted early 2018.
 This piece of secondary legislation (sublegal act) specifically addresses, among other things, out-of-school children, dropout, absenteeism and school transfer, which will provide an overall framework for secondary legislation in the future.
-This could also potentially address the legislation vacuum of the end of the implementation period of the 2013 agreement.